Mining safety and high productivity

 Miners and mining operations continue to work under potential hazards, despite mining safety regulations that vary across the globe.
 Proper risk management suggest preparedness how to deal with risks.

-Mining safety training is more than just practice: it offers insights on improved safety processes and regulations.
+Mining safety training is more than just practice: It offers insights on improved safety processes and regulations.
 Wearable transponders play a crucial role in gaining such insights during training.
-They also prove valuable in avoiding, mitigating and warning of hazards in real work scenarios.
+They also prove valuable in avoiding, mitigating and warning of hazards in real work scenarios, increasing worker safety and reducing safety challenges.

 LKAB & Mining safety: Reliability for Sustainable Mining